-Table E-4I/O fencing configuration files
+Table E-4 I/O fencing configuration files

-File Description /etc/default/vxfen This file stores the start and stop environment variables for I/O fencing: VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
-Valid values include: I-Indicates that I/O fencing is enabled to start up.
-O-Indicates that I/O fencing is disabled to start up.
-VXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
-Valid values include: I-Indicates that I/O fencing is enabled to shut down.
-O-Indicates that I/O fencing is enabled to shut down.
+File Description /etc/rc.config.d/ This file stores the start and stop environment variables for I/O fencing: vxfenconf ■ VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
+Valid values include: 1-Indicates that I/O fencing is enabled to start up.
+0-Indicates that I/O fencing is disabled to start up. ■ VXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
+Valid values include: 1-Indicates that I/O fencing is enabled to shut down.
+0-Indicates that I/O fencing is disabled to shut down.
 The installer sets the value of these variables to 1 at the end of VCS configuration.
 If you manually configured VCS, you must make sure to set the values of these environment variables to 1. /etc/vxfendg This file includes the coordinator disk group information.
 This file is not applicable for server-based fencing.

-Table E-4I/O fencing configuration files (continued) File Description File /etc/vxfenmode Table E-4 I/O fencing configuration files (continued) Description This file contains the following parameters: • vxfen_mode • scsi3-For disk-based fencing • customized-For server-based fencing • disabled-To run the I/O fencing driver but not do any fencing operations. • vxfen_mechanism This parameter is applicable only for server-based fencing.
-Set the value as cps. • scsi3_disk_policy • dmp-Configure the vxfen module to use DMP devices The disk policy is dmp by default.
-If you use iSCSI devices, you must set the disk policy as dmp. • raw-Configure the vxfen module to use the underlying raw character devices Note: You must use the same SCSI-3 disk policy on all the nodes. • security This parameter is applicable only for server-based fencing.
+Table E-4 I/O fencing configuration files (continued)

+Table E-4 I/ O Tenening configuration files (continued) Description This file contains the following parameters: vxfen_mode scsi3-For disk-based fencing customized-For server-based fencing disabled-To run the I/O fencing driver but not do any fencing operations. vxfen_mechanism This parameter is applicable only for server-based fencing.
+Set the value as cps. scsi3_disk_policy You must configure the vxfen module to use DMP devices or iSCSI devices, and set the SCSI-3 disk policy as dmp. security This parameter is applicable only for server-based fencing.
 1-Indicates that communication with the CP server is in secure mode.
 This setting is the default.
 0-Indicates that communication with the CP server is in non-secure mode.
-1. List of coordination points This is is required only for server-based fencing configuration.
+List of coordination points This list is required only for server-based fencing configuration.
 Coordination points in a server-based fencing can include coordinator disks, CP servers, or a mix of both.
-If you use coordinator disks, you must create a coordinator disk group with the coordinator disk names.
-Refer to the sample file /ec/vxfen.d/vxfenmode_cps for m This parameter enables GAB automatic seeding of the cluster even when some cluster nodes are unavailable.
+If you use coordinator disks, you must create a coordinator disk group with the coordination points and multiple IP addresses for each CP server. single_cp This parameter is applicable for server-based fencing which uses a single highly available CP server as its coordination point.
+Also applicable for when you use a coordinator disk group with single disk. autoseed_gab_timeout This parameter enables GAB automatic seeding of the cluster even when some cluster nodes are unavailable.
 This feature requires that I/O fencing is enabled.
 0-Turns the GAB auto-seed feature on.
 Any value greater than 0 indicates the number of seconds that GAB must delay before it automatically seeds the cluster. -1-Turns the GAB auto-seed feature off.
 This setting is the default.